awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-container-insights.md

    Write-ECSAccountSettingDefault -Name containerInsights -Value enabled -Region us-east-1 -Force
    ```

-## To change the default for Container Insights for a specific user using the command line<a name="w83aac33c29c19"></a>
+## To change the default for Container Insights for a specific user using the command line<a name="w184aac31c29c19"></a>

-You can make all new clusters turn on Container Insights when they are created by a specific or role\.
+You can make all new clusters turn on Container Insights when they are created by a specific user or role\.
 This is useful when a specific role is used by AWS CloudFormation to make all changes in a production account, for example\.
-The root user on an account can use one of the following commands and specify the ARN of the principal or container instance IAM role in the request to modify the account settings\.
+The account owner can use one of the following commands and specify the ARN of the principal user or container instance IAM role in the request to modify the account settings\.

 1. [put\-account\-setting](https://docs.aws.amazon.com/cli/latest/reference/ecs/put-account-setting.html) \(AWS CLI\)

-   The following example is for modifying the account setting of a specific :
+   The following example is for modifying the account setting of a specific user:

    ```
    aws ecs put-account-setting --name containerInsights --value enabled --principal-arn arn:aws:iam::aws_account_id:user/userName --region us-east-1